flarum/docs/guide/profile.md

 ### Settings

-The Settings page allows you to configure certain preferences on your profile, you may change your registered e-mail address and password on this page.
+The Settings page allows you to configure certain preferences on your profile which are only visible to you, the user, you may change your registered e-mail address and password on this page.
 You can also set your preference on how you wish to be notified about certain events in Flarum, for example you can set if you wish to be notified by email and/or in the notification area if someone replies to your post.
 There are many other options available for you to see, take a look at the screenshot below to see what Flarum can do for you!

 #### Notification Key